drajin/onlinetest/README.md

 ## General info
 This project represents a quick quiz.
 On the user side it is single page application where the users are able to register and login, test their knowledge and check the results.
 On the Admin side, admins are able to login, and make CRUD operations on Users, Questions, Answers and Results.
+It is made for learning purposes
 ## Featurs

 User side